VictorTJiang/Victor_BlueStampPortfolio/index.md

 Figure x: The robot at the time of the second milestone

 ## Challenges
 There was a major problem with the motor driver.
 The motor connected to the green terminals on the right malfunctioned: it was significantly slower than the left one, and often randomly stopped working.
 I originally thought it might have been a problem with the motor, so I replaced it.
 However, when that the problem still remained unfixed, I then swapped the left and right motors.
-I discovered that the motor connected to the right green terminals would not properly spin.
-This problem was fixed upon changing out the motor drive module.
+I discovered that the motor connected to the right green terminals would not properly spin, and resolved it after replacing the motor driver.

 ## Next Steps
 The robot does not go fully straight forwards as of now: it slightly curves to the left.
 I will be fixing this issue for my next step, as well as start implementing my modifications.